-The Kitsap County Superior and Juvenile Courts are committed to providing training for all judicial and court staff members who come in contact with LEP and D/HH/DB individuals in order to ensure the successful delivery of language access services.
+The Kitsap County District Court is committed to providing training for all judicial and court staff members who come in contact with LEP and D/HH/DB individuals in order to ensure the successful delivery of language access services.
 The court will provide staff training on all requirements in this Language Access Plan.
 Additional training opportunities will include:

-- Proper appointment and scheduling of interpreters for all court proceedings and court-managed programs and services - How to voir dire a non-credentialed court interpreter - Role of an interpreter, modes of interpreting, and interpreter ethics and professional standards - Courtroom management when interpreters are used - Cultural competence
+- Proper appointment and scheduling of interpreters for all court proceedings and court-managed programs and services - How to voir dire a non-credentialed court interpreter - Role of an interpreter, modes of interpreting, and interpreter ethics and professional standards - Courtroom management when interpreters are used - □ Use of remote technologies for interpreting - Cultural competence